 Valence House Museum, Local history museum in Becontree, England.

-The building dates to the 13th century and took its name from the de Valence family who owned the property in the 14th century.
-This long history connects the house to the area's transformation from rural settlement to suburban community.
+The building dates to the 13th century and took its name from the de Valence family, who held the property in the 14th century.
+Over the following centuries it passed through several owners before being taken over by the local council and converted into a public museum.

 The community of curious travelers